 Nomination packages must be submitted to the PMA program office no later than May 15, 2015.
 Submissions must be sent by mail and postmarked by the deadline date to be considered for the 2015 award.
 Late entries will not be considered.

 Please send nomination packages to the following address:

 300 Slater Street, 20th floor

 Ottawa, Ontario K1A 0C8

-Please print and complete one checklist for each nominee.
+Please print and complete one nomination checklist for each nomination package.